COLORADO AGE DISCRIMINATION ATTORNEY

-If you believe your employer has discriminated against you based on your age, you can file a complaint with either the EEOC or the Colorado Civil Rights Division (CCRD).
+If you believe your employer has discriminated against you based on your age, you can file a complaint with either the Equal Employment Opportunity Commission (EEOC) or the Colorado Civil Rights Division (CCRD).
 The two agencies share information and work cooperatively to investigate complaints.
 If your employer is not covered under the federal ADEA because it has fewer than 20 employees, you should file with the CCRD.
 We often recommend filing first with the CCRD because the Colorado law covers employers of all sizes.
 The CCRD can typically act more quickly on a state age-discrimination claim.

-To preserve your claim under state law, you must file with the CCRD within 6 months of the date you believe your employer discriminated against you.
-To preserve your claim under federal law, you must file with the EEOC or the CCRD within 300 days of the date you believe that your employer discriminated against you.
-To ensure you don’t miss deadlines for any possible remedy, you should consult an experienced employment law attorney as soon as possible.
+To preserve your claim under state or federal law, you must file with the EEOC or the CCRD within 300 days of the date you believe that your employer discriminated against you.
+To ensure you don’t miss deadlines for any possible remedy, consult an experienced Colorado employment law attorney as soon as possible.